ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### Robin Hood and His Merry Men

-While the Hard Fork debate was unfolding, a group of noble whitehat hackers quickly went on the offensive and [secured](https://old.reddit.com/r/ethereum/comments/4p7mhc/update_on_the_white_hat_attack/) most of The DAO's Funds by using the same reentrancy exploit against The Hacker's split Child DAO.
+While the Hard Fork debate was unfolding, a group of noble whitehat hackers quickly went on the offensive and secured most of The DAO's Funds by using the same reentrancy exploit against The Hacker's split Child DAO.

-Before a Hard Fork was decided, it was confirmed that 70% of the lost funds had already been safely recovered and a counter-attack could be performed so the remaining 30% would be locked in a stalemate with The DAO Hacker.
+Before a Hard Fork was decided, it was [confirmed](https://old.reddit.com/r/ethereum/comments/4p7mhc/update_on_the_white_hat_attack/d4ip04w/) that 70% of the lost funds had already been safely recovered and a counter-attack could be performed so the remaining 30% would be returned or locked in a stalemate with The DAO Hacker.
 That remaining 30% could be split and re-split in perpetuity until one side gave up.

 > But even if [either a soft or hard] fork is not implemented, the community can stop the attacker from ever withdrawing their ether
 > ...